maximilianvoss/json2map/README.md

-# Jsontable
+# Json2Map

-Transforming JSON into a key/value pair for easier access and processing in C.
+Transforming JSON into a key/value map for easier access and processing in C.

 Starting with a JSON object, looking like: